 6. Mechanical Keyboards Are Easier To Customize

-Because mechanical keyboards are easy to take apart and are made up of modular parts, they are also easier to customize.
+Because mechanical keyboards are easy to take apart and comprise modular parts, they are also easier to customize.

-There’s also a greater variety of options available in the market when it comes to switches and keycaps that customers can choose from.
+There’s also a greater variety of options available regarding switches and keycaps that customers can choose from.
 These options cover everything from functionality to appearance.

-You can also choose different colored keys to help visually distinguish different sections of your keyboard, thus serving both a visual and functional purpose.
+You can also choose different colored keys to help distinguish different keyboard sections, thus serving a visual and functional purpose.

 For instance, video editors may like to have their playback controls a different color from their keyframing commands.

-Finally, you could also change keycaps just for appearance and build a keyboard that looks as cool as you want it to be.
+Finally, you could also change keycaps just for appearance and build a keyboard that looks as cool as you want.
 You can select the color of individual sets of keys to your preference.
 You can also choose to use backlights made of various colored LEDs.

 Mass-market keyboards are standard products built for an average user.
 But every computer user is different.
-They use their devices for very different purposes, and even those who use the same apps or programs may use them very differently.
+They use their devices for very different purposes, and even those using the same apps or programs may use them differently.

 By offering greater customizability, mechanical keyboards allow users to set up keyboards that are perfect for their specific needs and to express their own unique aesthetic preferences.